 His last name, Weiden, is pronounced “Why-den.”
-Heska Wanbli is prounounced “Heh-ska Wahn-blee.”
-His nation, the Sicangu Lakota, is pronounced “See-chon-goo La-coat-a.”
+Heska Wanbli is pronounced “Heh-ska Wahn-blee.”
+His nation, the Sicangu Lakota, is pronounced “See-chon-goo Lah-coat-ah.”

 For more information, please subscribe to his free newsletter, which contains commentary about Native literature, culture, and politics, as well as news about upcoming appearances and publications.